tathadn/Chesscord/README.md

 ## Implementation

-- javascript and html for the frontend
+- javascript and html for the frontend supplemented with server-side rendering with handlebars
 - node.js and express.js for the backend.
 - mongodb for database applications
 - docker for deployment.